 - If available, an electronic copy of your educational transcript (this is particularly important if you have studied outside of the UK, but isn’t mandatory)

 - A copy of your CV

 You'll be able to save your progress at any point and return to your application by logging in using your username/email and password.

-Before you apply for a research programme, we advise you to contact the Postgraduate Research Officer, Sociology.
+Before you apply for a research programme, we advise you to get in touch with the programme contact, listed above.
 It may also be possible to arrange an advisory meeting.

 Before you start at Goldsmiths, the actual topic of your research has to be agreed with your proposed supervisor, who will be a member of staff active in your general field of research.
 The choice of topic may be influenced by the current research in the department or the requirements of an external funding body.
 You should look at the staff research interests to see if we are the right department for you and whether there is a member if staff who may match your research interests.

 If you wish to study on a part-time basis, you should also indicate how many hours a week you intend to devote to research, whether this will be at evenings or weekends, and for how many hours each day.